LJ950/northcoders-news/README.md

 ## Installation

-- Install all dependencies with npm install
+- Install all dependencies with `npm install`
-- Run npm run setup-db to setup the databases
+- Run `npm run setup-db` to setup the databases
-- Run npm run migrate-latest to build the tables
+- Run `npm run migrate-latest` to build the tables
-- Run npm run seed to seed the both dev and test databases
+- Run `npm run seed` to seed the both dev and test databases

-- npm run dev will start the server locally using the dev database
+- `npm run dev` will start the server locally using the dev database

 ## Testing

-- npm test runs the test suite with the test database
+-`npm test runs` the test suite with the test database

 - See test descriptions for what is being tested

 ## Deployment

+- Run `npm run migrate:latest:prod` to migrate the production database
+- Run `npm run seed:prod` this will seed the production database with the dev data

 ## Available Scripts